AR demos keep showing cool tech that just isn’t practical

 First, more than three years after the product was announced and two years after it was released, Microsoft is finally offering demonstrations of its HoloLens AR wearable in 14 select Microsoft Stores.
 So if you’re in one of a handful of major U.S. cities, Sydney in Australia, or Calgary in Canada, you can now try HoloLens for yourself by booking an appointment.

 In some sense of the word, this is “news” because so few people have actually used the $3,000 HoloLens since it was unveiled — Microsoft has sold a meager 50,000 units over the past two years.
-It’s sort of weird that the demos are starting now, because a more affordable replacement is expected to debut next January, though “more affordable” could as easily be “$800” as “$2,800” for something so expensive.
+It’s sort of weird that the demos are starting now, because a more affordable replacement is expected to debut in January, though “more affordable” could as easily be “$800” as “$2,800” for something so expensive.
 But in any case, no one’s buying a HoloLens to play Minecraft, which was demoed three years ago and still remains the headset’s most compelling showcase.

 Second, and on the complete opposite side of the spectrum, a video posted today by Google’s Morten Just shows off how iOS 12 ARKit can create multiple augmented reality kitchen timers.
-Initially, this seems practical and smart — people actually use kitchen timers, and would love to be able to see a bunch of them at once during cooking.
+Initially, this seems practical and smart — people actually use kitchen timers and would love to be able to see a bunch of them at once during cooking.
 Better yet, millions of Apple devices could use this app, which would likely sell for under $3 if it’s released.
 It also makes for a very cool video.

 But unlike HoloLens, which is impractical because real people can’t afford to buy the existing wearable hardware, this app is impractical because ARKit doesn’t run on wearables: No one walks around a kitchen holding a camera up to their pots and pans on the stove while cooking.
 So this is a compelling technology demo, yet like HoloLens, it’s waiting on something that doesn’t exist — affordable AR glasses — to actually become useful.